BogdanTheGeek/libccam/README.md

  - [ ] Lathe support

 ## Install
-Just download the repo to your computer or copy `libccam.*`, `main.c` and `generate` to your project.
+Just download the repo to your computer or copy `libccam.*`, `main.c` and the `Makefile` to your project.

+Check out the `examples/` folder for example code and libccam.h for what the functions do, that is probably the best tutorial.
+You can also find some useful tools in the `tools`.

 Make sure you have GCC installed.

-Run `./generate` in that folder to convert `main.c` to gcode (output saved in `out.nc`).
+Run `make generate` in that folder to convert `main.c` to gcode (output saved in `out.nc`).

-Check out the `examples/` folder for example code and libccam.h for what the functions do, that is probably the best tutorial.

 ### Optional
 Install [entr](http://eradman.com/entrproject/) and run: